cristina0000/UA-Interview/Akron-Sheridan/README-SHERIDAN.md

 ### Key Questions to Answer - I will update this section

-*   What key insights do you see in the data?
+*   What key insights do I see in the data?
-*   How would you present this data to leadership?
+*   How would I present this data to leadership/decision makers?
 I would present insights to the leadership using either a Tableau or PowerBI dashboard - please see Useful Links above for the Tableau dashboard.

 ## The Setup

-To begin, you'll need to set up a local Oracle database using Docker.
-Detailed instructions are available in the [**SETUP.md**](SETUP.md) file.

 The setup process involves:
 1. Installing Docker Desktop.
 2. Running an Oracle database container.
-3. Initializing the database schema and loading the data using the provided SQL scripts (connected to database and ran the scripts in DBeaver Community Edition, which is free https://dbeaver.io/download/ ).
+3. Initializing the database schema and loading the data using SQL scripts (connected to database and ran the scripts in DBeaver Community Edition, which is free https://dbeaver.io/download/ ).

-All the necessary data and setup scripts are included in this repository.

 ## The Data
 Main tables: